01Have a Formal Application Process

-If animals are involved in the event in any way, the city of Chicago requires that the name of a local veterinarian who will be present at the event must be submitted with the event application.
+If animals are involved in the event in any way, the city of Chicago requires submission with the event application of the name of a local veterinarian who will be present at the event.
 This person will be responsible for providing for any sick or injured animals.
 Also, the Commission on Animal Care and Control may inspect animals prior to their use in public activities.

 10Manage Event Signage and Promotion

 Public event organizers in Chicago have the opportunity to get additional event exposure with light pole banners.
 Of course, the city manages these requests requiring that organizers complete a banner permit application including a copy of the proposed banner graphics, the date of the event, and any other significant aspects of the request.
 The department of streets and sanitation manages these types of requests.

 Guidelines for Planning a Public or Community Event